bibhas2/mgui/README.md

 ##Overview
-MGUI is a C++ to wrap over low level Windows GUI API.
+MGUI is a C++ libarry that wraps over low level Windows GUI API.
 The library is minimal and not cross platform.
-It's purpose is to provide a way to quickly create Windows GUI apps using MingW system and without using Visual C++.
+It's purpose is to provide a way to quickly create Windows GUI apps using the MingW system and without using Visual C++.

 Because mgui simply wraps over native UI, apps will look good and perform well.

-If you need cross platform support, you are better of using something like Qt.
+If you need cross platform support, there are better options like Qt.

 ###Build Instructions